7 Reasons To Appoint A Tenant Rep

 Gone are the days when landlords and leasing agents were in competition for tenants and offers of 18 months of free rent and other favorable terms were not unusual.

-Many markets currently have low vacancy rates.
-And in this environment, it’s more important than ever to engage the services of a professional to help you gain some leverage over the landlord in lease negotiations.
+Many markets currently have low vacancy rates (as shown in our latest commercial market snapshot).
+For example, the vacancy rate for Sydney CBD A-grade office space currently sits at a record low of 3.1%, while the vacancy rate for prime offices in Melbourne sits at a record low of 2.5%.
+In this environment, it’s more important than ever to engage the services of a professional to help you gain leverage over the landlord in lease negotiations.

 2. Secure a market rental rate and the best possible lease terms